-- This recipe goes very quickly, so make sure you have everything measured, close by, and ready to go.
+- This recipe goes very quickly, so ensure everything is measured, close by, and ready to go.

 - Please be very careful as the candy mixture gets extremely hot.
 Wear oven mitts and keep your arms covered.
 Take precautions to keep children and pets away while you are making candy.

-- Don’t skip the step in which you heat the baking sheet while you make the candy.
-The heated surface really helps spread the candy by tilting and shaking the baking sheet.
+- Don’t skip the step in heating the baking sheet while making the candy.
+The heated surface helps spread the candy by tilting and shaking the baking sheet.

 Once cooled, store peanut brittle in an airtight container at room temperature for 6-8 weeks.
-Do not refrigerate it.
-The moisture from the fridge will change the texture.
+Do not refrigerate it, as the moisture from the fridge will change the texture.

-To freeze, first cool completely.
-Then break it into pieces.
+To freeze, first cool thoroughly.
+Then, break it into pieces.
 Place the pieces in a single layer on a baking sheet and place it on a flat-level surface in the freezer.
 Freeze the pieces for a couple of hours.
-Then place the frozen candy in a freezer-safe airtight container and freeze for up to 6 months.
+Place the frozen candy in a freezer-safe airtight container and freeze for up to 6 months.

 Homemade Peanut Brittle